abuseofnotation/abuseofnotation.github.io/cv-bobby.md

 layout: blog
 ---

-I am passionate about merging technology and art to bring innovative ideas to life.
+I am passionate about merging technology and art to bring ideas to life.

 I have over 10 years of experience as a software developer and technical leader, with extensive expertise in front-end and full-stack development, product design, and cross-functional collaboration.

+I also do product management --- leading teams, writing specs, managing issue backlogs and in general, everything needed for making great products.

-My proven track record includes leading teams, implementing scalable solutions, and driving projects to successful completion.
-I excel in working with stakeholders to define user-focused requirements and craft meaningful product experiences across various domains, including finance, ERP, and event registration platforms.
+I have worked in various domains, including finance, ERP, and event registration platforms.

 I am an advocate for open-source contributions, technical writing, and continuous learning.

 ### Personal Info